What is a pescatarian diet?

-A pescatarian diet typically includes vegetables, grains and pulses along with fish and other seafood, but generally excludes meat and sometimes dairy.
-Read on to discover the health benefits of a pescatarian diet, the nutrients that may be lacking, and how to make sure that your diet is healthy and balanced.
+A pescatarian diet typically includes vegetables, grains and pulses, alongside fish and other seafood, but excludes meat and sometimes dairy.
+Read on to discover the health benefits of a pescatarian diet, the nutrients you may be lacking, and how to ensure your diet is healthy and balanced.

 What are the benefits of the pescatarian diet?

-The pescatarian diet is widely accepted as being a nutritious choice due to the known benefits of a vegetarian lifestyle, coupled with high-protein, lean white fish and omega-3 fatty acids found in oily fish including salmon, mackerel, herring and fresh tuna.
-This style of eating has shown a reduced risk of developing conditions such as type 2 diabetes, high blood pressure and obesity, all of which are risk factors for heart disease.
-In addition, a 2016 study showed that omega-3 fatty acids were associated with a lower risk of fatal heart attacks.
+The pescatarian diet is widely accepted as being a nutritious choice due to the known benefits of a vegetarian lifestyle coupled with high-protein, lean white fish and the omega-3 fatty acids found in oily fish such as salmon, mackerel, herring and fresh tuna.
+Eating this way may reduce the risk of developing conditions such as type-2 diabetes, high blood pressure and obesity.
+Furthermore, a 2016 study showed that omega-3 fatty acids are associated with a lower risk of fatal heart attacks.

-A balanced pescatarian diet also mirrors the Mediterranean diet as it is loaded with fruits and vegetables, whole grains, nuts and pulses.
-Rich in monounsaturated fat found in olive, safflower and sesame oils and lower in saturated fat that comes from butter, lard, cream, cheese and fatty meat such as lamb, the Mediterranean diet has increasing evidence to support its health benefits.
+A balanced pescatarian diet also mirrors the Mediterranean diet, as it is loaded with fruits and vegetables, whole grains, nuts and pulses.
+Rich in the monounsaturated fat found in olives, avocados and sesame oils – and lower in the saturated fat that's in butter, lard, cream, cheese and fatty meats such as lamb – the Mediterranean diet has increasing evidence to support its health benefits.

 Research has linked a pescatarian diet with positive impacts on chronic disease and lower mortality rates, in comparison to diets that include meat.
-The study also showed those on a pescatarian diet had lower levels of blood cholesterol and blood pressure and a lower risk of diabetes, blood pressure and metabolic syndrome, compared with non-vegetarians.
+The study also showed that those following a pescatarian diet had lower levels of blood cholesterol and lower blood pressure, and a reduced risk of diabetes, high blood pressure and metabolic syndrome compared to non-vegetarians.

 Which nutrients may be lacking in a pescatarian diet?

 Like all diets, a pescatarian diet needs to be balanced and varied in order to be healthy.
 The lack of red meat means iron intakes could be sub-optimal.
-It is therefore really important to include plant based sources of iron such as spinach and broccoli and opt for low-sugar breakfast cereals as these are fortified with vitamins and minerals.
+It is therefore important to include plant-based sources of iron, such as spinach and broccoli, and opt for low-sugar breakfast cereals, as these are fortified with vitamins and minerals.

-Some pescatarians do not consume eggs or dairy which can mean they may be lacking in essential nutrients such as calcium, phosphorus, vitamin B12 and zinc.
-Therefore, if you are planning to embark on this lifestyle change, it is important to ensure your diet is healthy, balanced and provides you with the nutrition you need.
+Some pescatarians do not consume eggs or dairy, which can mean they may be lacking in essential nutrients such as calcium, phosphorus, vitamin B12 and zinc.
+Therefore, if you are planning to embark on this dietary change, it is important to ensure you eat a healthy, balanced diet and that it provides all the nutrition you need.

 Read more about how to eat a balanced diet.